 Arlington County Police and Arlington County Public Schools Briefing

-At this casual reception, families will be able to meet their sponsors and mingle with others in the community.
-The event provides the chance to eat great food made by the sponsors, meet other families in the program, and begin developing a friendship with your sponsor.
+At this casual gathering families will be able to meet their sponsors and mingle with others in the community.
+The event provides the chance for families to meet and begin developing a friendship with your sponsor.

 The Arlington Education and Employment Program (‘REEP’) provides English instruction to adults over the course of 12 week sessions.
 These sessions have many start dates and vary in price and language level.
 They offer ESOL courses for native speakers of Amharic, Chinese, Arabic, Russian, French, Spanish, and Mongolian.

 New Neighbors ELL

 New Neighbors provides a semester long course (can re-enroll for Spring semester) offering ten different levels of English-learning classes for adults.
 Students can pay an additional fee to have childcare for their 0- 4 year-olds provided.
 Spouses can apply at https://campagnacenter.schoolforms.org/newneighborsell.

 This volunteer-run program helps foster relationships between spouses and allows its participants to learn from other international spouses at NDU.
 Some activities include visiting museums in DC, country presentations, celebrating holidays, and attending local events.
 The SpICE coordinator is Mrs. Ratna Cary.
 Spouses are welcome and encouraged to join the SpICE Facebook Group: SpICE 2022-23.